Data Sources API¶

 --data-urlencode "url=http://example.com/file.csv"

-Replacements are atomic but we cannot assure data consistency if you continue appending data to any related Data Source at the same time the replacement takes place.
-The new incoming data will be discarded.
-This is an important limitation and we are working to provide you with a more flexible alternative solution.
+Although replacements are atomic, Tinybird can't assure data consistency if you continue appending data to any related Data Source at the same time the replacement takes place.
+The new incoming data is discarded.

 When you want to have more granular control about the Data Source schema, you can manually create the Data Source with a specified schema.